Bayesian Optimization for General Reaction Conditions: Methods

 \subsection{Optimization Algorithms}

-Using the benchmark problems outlined above, we perform systematic evaluations of multiple methods for identifying general optima.
-In the main text, we discuss the acquisition strategies and functions for recommending the next data point $(\rvx_\text{next}, \rvw_\text{next})$ as shown in \cref{tab:acquisition_strategies}.
-Each strategy is evaluated under two different generality definitions: the \textit{mean} and the \textit{number-above-threshold} aggregation (threshold aggregation) functions described in \cref{subsubsec:algo_outline} (see \cref{subsubsec: Aggregation_functions} for further details).
-In all BO experiments, we use a GP surrogate, as provided in \textit{BoTorch} \citep{balandat_botorch_2020}, with the Tanimoto kernel from \textit{Gauche} \citep{griffiths_gauche_2023}.
-Molecules are represented using Morgan Fingerprints \citep{morgan_generation_1965} with 1024 bits and a radius of 2, generated using RDKit \citep{landrum_rdkit_2023}.
-For each experiment, we provide statistics over $30$ independent runs, each performed over different substrates and initial conditions.
-Further baseline experiments are discussed in \cref{subsec:BO_benchmark}.
-For cross-problem comparability, we calculate the GAP as a normalized, problem-independent optimization metric \citep[GAP = $(y_k - y_0) / (y^* - y_0)$, where $y_k$ is the true generality of the recommendation at experiment $k$ and $y^*$ is the true global optimum;][]{jiang_binoculars_2020}.
+Using the datasets outlined above, we perform systematic evaluations of multiple policies for identifying general optima.
+Each policy is evaluated under two different generality metrics: the \gls{mean} and the \gls{threshold} generality metrics described above (see Supplementary Information \cref{subsubsec:policies} for further details and \cref{subsubsec: Aggregation_functions} for additional practically relevant generality metrics).
+Molecules are represented using Morgan Fingerprints \citep{morgan_generation_1965} with 1024 bits and a radius of 2, generated using \texttt{RDKit} \citep{landrum_rdkit_2023}.
+In all \gls{bo} experiments, we use a \gls{gp} surrogate, as provided in \textit{BoTorch} \citep{balandat_botorch_2020}, with the Tanimoto kernel from \textit{Gauche} \citep{griffiths_gauche_2023}.
+It should be noted that this choice slightly differs from the implementation by Angello \textit{et al.} \citep{angello_closed-loop_2022}, who used a Mátern32 kernel on Morgan fingerprints.
+While Kernel choice can lead to slight variations in the results, our goal is to compare the experimental decision making algorithms on a comparable setting.
+Therefore, we used the Tanimoto Kernel, which is specifically designed for molecular fingerprints, across all experiments.
+For each reaction, we provide the mean and standard error of the \gls{gap} value \citep{jiang_binoculars_2020} over 30 independent runs, each with different substrates and initial conditions.